eProsima/Fast-DDS-monitor/docs/rst/notes/notes.rst

 .. .. include:: forthcoming_version.rst

 ##############
-Version v2.1.0
+Version v3.0.0
 ##############

+This release includes the following **new features**:

+* Get IDL type definition of a topic.

 This release includes the following **updates**:

-    * Add monitor service to statistics environment variable.
+* Update to Fast DDS v3.0.1.
-    * Include SustainML nodes as recognized applications.
+* Include Fast DDS Visualizer as recognized application.
-    * Bump ``gitpython`` dependency for documentation.
+* Show tab names on hover event for long names representation.

 This release includes the following **dependencies update**: